pedro-c/LPOO-FEUP/README.md

 - Grafic Interface w/ resizable Windows and floating bottons;
 - Random Maze generator w/option for several dragons and swords;
 - 3 dragon modes (static, moving, moving and sleeping);
+- Ability to play with keyboard and by clicking the buttons;

 # To be developed
 - Verify if there's a clear path from the hero to the sword;